corey-alix/trip-planner-app/README.md

 - ✓ ability to navigate forward/backward
 - ✓ show day-name for arrival/departure dates
 - ☐ annotation symbol appears as a colored circle on the marker itself
+- ☐ PWA with cache-first access
+- ☐ backup to Fauna

 ## Fixes